International (non-EU) tuition fee rates 2020/21 entry

-You will need to pay an annual fee for your tuition.
 The fees quoted are for one year of study.
-Fees are subject to increase in subsequent years but this increase will be set at a maximum of 2% in each year.
+Fees are subject to increase in subsequent years but this increase will be set at a maximum of 2% in each year for continuing students.
 The University reserves the right to alter the level of fee.

-Full-time research degrees range from one to three years.
-Part-time courses range from two to six years.
+Full-time research degrees range from one to four years and part-time courses range from two to eight years.
 If you require a Tier 4 Student Visa you cannot study part-time.
 Find out more about your options for research degrees including qualification types (PhD, MPhil etc).

 There are two different fee rates depending on whether your chosen course is classroom-based or laboratory-based.

-The following departments charge laboratory rates for some of their courses:
+The following departments charge laboratory rates for some courses:

 - Computer Science